 - 1. Number and extent of rills: Rills are none to rare.
-A few may occur on steeper slopes after summer convection storms or rapid snowmelt.
-These would be short (<1m). - Presence of water flow patterns: Water flow patterns are none to rare, but can be expected in areas subjected to summer convection storms or rapid snowmelt.
-Water flow patterns are short (<2 m), meandering, and not connected. - 3.
+Rock fragments armor the surface. - 2.
+Presence of water flow patterns: Water flow patterns are few and can be expected in areas subjected to summer convection storms or rapid snowmelt. - 3.
 Number and height of erosional pedestals or terracettes: Pedestals are none to rare.
 Occurrence is usually limited to areas of water flow patterns.
+Frost heaving of shallow rooted plants should not be considered a "normal" condition.

-- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 15% depending on amount of surface rock fragments. - 5.
+- Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 20% depending on amount of surface rock fragments. - 5.
 Number of gullies and erosion associated with gullies: None - 6.
 Extent of wind scoured, blowouts and/or depositional areas: None - 7.
 Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move distance of slope length during intense summer convection storms or rapid snowmelt events.
-Persistent litter (large woody material) will remain in place except during large rainfall events. - 8.
-Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 4 to 6 on most soil textures found on this site. - 9.
-Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin to thick platy.
-Soil surface colors are light grays and soils are typified by an ochric epipedon.
-Organic matter of the surface 2 to 3 inches is typically 1 to 2 percent dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., bluebunch wheatgrass & Thurber needlegrass]) slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact and allow for snow capture on the site.
+Persistent litter (large woody material) will remain in place except during large rainfall events. - Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 3 to 6 on most soil textures found on this site.
+(To be field tested.) - 9.
+Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically thin to medium platy, subangular blocky, or granular.
+Soil surface colors are browns and soils are typified by a mollic epipedon.
+Organic matter of the surface 2 to 3 inches is typically 1.5 to 4 percent dropping off quickly below.
+Organic matter content can be more or less depending on micro-topography. - Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., bluebunch wheatgrass & Thurber's needlegrass]) slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact.

 - 11. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none.
-Subangular blocky or massive sub-surface horizons or subsoil argillic or calcic horizons are not to be interpreted as compacted layers. - 12.
+Subangular blocky, platy, or massive sub-surface horizons or subsoil argillic horizons are not to be interpreted as compacted layers. - 12.
 Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Reference Plant Community: Deep-rooted, cool season, perennial bunchgrasses > low shrubs (black sagebrush)
+Dominant: Reference Plant Community: Deep-rooted, cool season, perennial bunchgrasses

-Sub-dominant: Associated shrubs > shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, perennial and annual forbs
+Sub-dominant: low shrubs (black sagebrush) > associated shrubs > shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, perennial and annual forbs

-Other: microbiotic crusts
+Other: